 Facts show that more than 60 percent of the human body consists of water.
 When we have an activity that is heavy and always being in the outdoors, then the fluid present in the body is also reduced.
 This is certainly going to make the body vulnerable to dehydration.
 In addition, according to a sports physician, Dr. Michael Triangto, SpKO, there are some other unique things which make one’s body vulnerable to dehydration.
 What is it?
 Check out the review below.

-Conditions That Are Prone To Dehydration
+Conditions That Are Prone to Dehydration =

-- Women who have given birth
+- Women who have given birth.

 Sleep is also a condition that will reduce fluid in the body, whether it was in a state of cold temperatures or not.
 While sleeping, a person must breathe so release hot water vapor continuously.
 Nevertheless, the amount of liquid is reduced during sleep depends on how much water you drink before bed.

-- Pr**tate enlargement in men
+- Prostate enlargement in men.

-When entering the age of 50 years, the men generally have an enlarged pr**tate.
+When entering the age of 50 years, the men generally have an enlarged prostate.
 This situation will suppress bladder, thus making them more frequent urination.
 This is a reasonable condition for men, especially during old age.
-However, the condition eventually make them reluctant to drink lots of water so prone to dehydration.
+However, the condition eventually makes them reluctant to drink lots of water so prone to dehydration.
 This condition is similar to the condition of the body of the woman who had given birth.